Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/vps-faq/guide.en-au.md

 ### Is my VPS backed up?

 OVHcloud does not provide backups of the data hosted on your VPS.
 You will need to apply your own backup strategy.
-To create backups, you can use the following options: manual backup (snapshots), or automated backup.
+To create backups, you can use the following options: manual snapshots and automated backups.

 ### How do I secure my VPS?